 DLR Air Transportation Systems stands for research and teachings on the understanding of the system complexities in air transport.The research portfolio comprises of concepts, preliminary designs and the optimization of sub systems such as future aircraft configurations, as well as the simulation and assessment of entire air transportation systems with respect to economical and ecological sustainability.

-In four departments the broad spectrum of the air transportation system is dealt with
+In three departments the broad spectrum of the air transportation system is dealt with

 - The department "Integrated Aircraft Design" explores interdisciplinary design methods in association with specialists as well as new aircraft configurations and technologies.

-- The department "Air Transport Operations" is concerned with the operation of aircraft by airlines and airports, including the interactions with ground-based transportation modes.
+- The department "Air Transport Operations and Infrastructures" is concerned with the operation of aircraft by airlines and airports, including the interactions with ground-based transportation modes and

 - The department "System Analysis" focuses on the development of methods for technology assessment and the cross-functional analysis and evaluation of air transportation systems.